maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 - Functions can return values to the code that calls them
 - **The *return type* of the function must be declared with `-> <type>`**
-  - If it is unspecified, that means the function returns nothing
+  - If it is unspecified, that means the function returns an empty tuple `-> ()`
 - **The return value of the function is the value of the final expression in the function body**
-  - Or we can return earlier by specifying a `return` and a value
+  - Or we can return earlier by specifying a `return` keyword and a value
   - But most functions return the last expression implicitly
 - The value returned from a function can be used as any other value
   - It is the value of calling the function